alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/rendering-graphics/rendering-graphics.md

 ### Text

-<xref:Alternet.Drawing.DrawingContext> allows to draw text with the specified <xref:Alternet.Drawing.Font>, bounds with
+<xref:Alternet.Drawing.DrawingContext> allows to draw text with the specified <xref:Alternet.Drawing.Font>, bounds, and <xref:Alternet.Drawing.TextWrapping>, <xref:Alternet.Drawing.TextTrimming>,
-the specified <xref:Alternet.Drawing.TextWrapping>, <xref:Alternet.Drawing.TextTrimming>,
 <xref:Alternet.Drawing.TextHorizontalAlignment> and <xref:Alternet.Drawing.TextVerticalAlignment>:

 ![](images/drawing-sample-text.png)

-Here is an example of how to draw a wrapped, trimmed and aligned text string:
+Here is an example of how to draw a wrapped, trimmed, and aligned text string:

 ```csharp
 dc.DrawText(